-Sexual and gender identity disorders are different kinds of psychological issues related to sexual identity, sexual adjustment, and impaired sexual functions.
-When talking about mental disorders, it is important to remember that they are maladaptive.
-This means they impair a person’s day-to-day life and their ability to adjust to different kinds of situations.
+Sexual disorders involve psychological issues related to sexual adjustment and impaired sexual functions.
+When discussing mental disorders, it is important to remember that they are maladaptive.
+This means that they impair a person’s day-to-day life and their ability to adjust to different kinds of situations.

-There are many different kinds of sexual and gender identity disorders that we might look at.
-Here are a few specifically:
+There are many different kinds of sexual and gender identity disorders, including:

 Another category of sexual disorders is sexual dysfunction.
-This is when a person particularly has psychological problems related to their sexual desire and arousal.
-They're unable to become sexually aroused by normal sorts of ways.
-This is not necessarily biological impotence which is specifically something within their body that impairs function, but rather any kind of mental issues that result in sexual dysfunction.
+This is when a person has psychological problems specifically related to their sexual desire and arousal.
+They are unable to become sexually aroused in normal sorts of ways.
+This is not necessarily the same as biological impotence, which is specifically something within the body that impairs function, but rather any mental issue that results in sexual dysfunction.

-This also includes gender identity disorders which is when a person's sexual identity within their minds or psychologically doesn't match their physical sexual identity.
-This can result in things like transsexualism which is when a person has feelings of being a different sex or gender than what they are physically.
-People with this disorder may try to change themselves surgically to match their psychological identity.
+Gender dysphoria refers to when a person's sexual identity within their mind, or psychologically, doesn't match their physical sexual identity.
+This can result in transsexualism, which is when a person has feelings of being a different sex or gender than what they are biologically.
+People with this gender dysphoria may try to surgically change themselves to match their psychological identity.

-Another category of mental disorders is what is called substance-related disorders.
-This is the abuse of or dependence on different kinds of substances that a person might take an affect their brain and their mental states.
+Another category of mental disorders comprises substance-related disorders.
+This refers to the abuse of or dependence on different kinds of substances that affect a person's brain and mental state.

-The term that we used to refer to any kind of drug that affects the brain is a psychoactive drug.
-The most common of these are ones that you're probably familiar with like alcohol or caffeine, which are the most widely used psychoactive drugs.
-It also includes nicotine and THC, the active ingredient within marijuana, and other kinds of drugs as well like opiates, morphine, or cocaine.
-It also includes amphetamines, like methamphetamine, and hallucinogens, like LSD.
+Any drug that affects the brain is referred to as a psychoactive drug.
+The most common of these are ones that you're probably familiar with, like alcohol or caffeine, which are the most widely used psychoactive drugs.
+The term also includes nicotine and THC, the active ingredient in marijuana, as well as other kinds of drugs like opiates, morphine, or cocaine.
+It includes amphetamines, like methamphetamine, and hallucinogens, like LSD.

-These drugs need to be considered because they have large effects on our brains and on our mental states.
-One of the important things about substance-related disorders is that they can often result in physical dependence.
-This means if they stop using after a prolonged period, they might suffer withdrawals.
-Symptoms can include shaking, vomiting, sweating, headaches, and sometimes even death.
+These drugs need to be considered because they have major effects on our brains and mental states.
+It is important to note that substance-related disorders can often result in physical dependence.
+This means that if a person stops using the substance after a prolonged period, they might suffer withdrawals.
+Withdrawal symptoms can include shaking, vomiting, sweating, headaches, and sometimes even death.

-Now, there can also be psychological dependence, which is to say it might not be a physical characteristic that might result.
-A person still might have a strong feeling of need or an intense craving for something.
-It is so much so that you almost can't control yourself, and you must use that substance.
-That's one of the hallmarks of a substance-related disorder.
+Now, there can also be psychological dependence on a substance.
+A person might experience a strong feeling of need or an intense craving for the substance, so much so that they can't control themselves and must use that substance.
+This is one of the hallmarks of a substance-related disorder.